BV and BFV for the H-twisted Poisson sigma model

 In \cite{Ikeda-Strobl} we studied constrained systems on $T^*M$ whose constraint algebra follows the one of a Lie algebroid $E \to M$.
-There we found that the BFV-extension of such a mechanical system is formulated globally simply on $T^*E[1]$.
+We found that the BFV extension of such a \emph{mechanical} system is formulated globally on $T^*E[1]$.
 This permitted several geometrical interpretations like relating a covariantized momentum to the horizontal lift of a vector field from $M$ to $E$.
-According to \eqref{Mclass} we are considering loops inside $T^*M$ and the constraints reflect the Lie algebroid structure on $E=T^*M$, see Equations \eqref{constraintalgebra} and \eqref{anchorfield}.
-We thus may ask ourselves, if possibly the BFV phase space \eqref{MBFV} can be identified with loops in this point particle BFV extension $T^*E[1]\equiv T^*(T^*[1]M)$.
+According to \eqref{Mclass}, we are considering loops inside $T^*M$ and the constraints reflect the Lie algebroid structure on $E=T^*M$, see \eqref{constraintalgebra} and \eqref{anchorfield}.
+We thus may ask ourselves, if possibly the BFV phase space \eqref{MBFV} can be identified with loops in this point particle BFV extension $T^*E[1]$, which here equals $T^*(T^*[1]M)$.

 This is indeed the case as the following consideration shows.
-For all graded manifolds $X,Y,Z$ one has the well-known identification \beq \underline{\mathrm{Hom}}(X \times Y,Z)\cong \underline{\mathrm{Hom}}(X,\underline{\mathrm{Hom}}(Y,Z)). \eeq Since, after the choice of a coordinate $\sigma$, we can identify $T[1]S^1$ with $S^1 \times \R[1]$, this implies \beq {\cal M}_{BFV} \cong \underline{\mathrm{Hom}}(S^1,\underline{\mathrm{Hom}}(\R[1],T^*[1]M)). \eeq On the other hand (see, e.g., \cite{math0307303}), $\underline{\mathrm{Hom}}(\R[1],Z) \cong T[-1]Z$ for every graded manifold $Z$.
+For all graded manifolds $X,Y,Z$, one has the well-known identification \beq \underline{\mathrm{Hom}}(X \times Y,Z)\cong \underline{\mathrm{Hom}}(X,\underline{\mathrm{Hom}}(Y,Z)). \eeq Since, after the choice of a coordinate $\sigma$, we can identify $T[1]S^1$ with $S^1 \times \R[1]$, this implies \beq {\cal M}_{BFV} \cong \underline{\mathrm{Hom}}(S^1,\underline{\mathrm{Hom}}(\R[1],T^*[1]M)). \eeq On the other hand (see, e.g., \cite{math0307303}), $\underline{\mathrm{Hom}}(\R[1],Z) \cong T[-1]Z$ for every graded manifold $Z$.
 Together with the isomorphism $T[k] (T^*[n]M) \cong T^*[k+n](T^*[n]M)$, which holds true for every $k,n \in \mathbb{Z}$, we thus find ${\cal M}_{BFV} \cong \underline{\mathrm{Hom}}(S^1, T^*(T^*[1]M))$ or, as claimed above, \beq {\cal M}_{BFV} \cong C^\infty(S^1, T^*(E[1])) \eeq for the Lie algebroid $E \cong T^*M$.